codenia/codenia-photoeditor-sample/README.md

 ## ⚠️ Notes

-- The sample project may include a license key for demonstration purposes
-  (valid only for this sample application ID)
-- Do **not** reuse this key in your own apps
 - The editor does **not** support undo/redo
 - Only a few example stickers are included – provide your own for production use